Charles Lotton Art Glass Value: Signature, Form, Color, Surface and Condition

 Auction & DateLotHighlightsPrice (incl.
 BP)

-Jeffrey S. Evans & Associates – Apr 24, 2025 (Spring Fine Decorative Arts Day 1) Lot 459 2006 engraved miniature executed with Max R. Erlacher, iridescent blue ground with butterfly and grasshopper cameo work; only 2 3/4" tall.2 market-dependent values
+Jeffrey S. Evans & Associates – Apr 24, 2025 (Spring Fine Decorative Arts Day 1) Lot 459 2006 engraved miniature executed with Max R. Erlacher, iridescent blue ground with butterfly and grasshopper cameo work; only 2 3/4" tall.2 a value that must be established from current, topic-matched sales

-Case Antiques – Jan 27, 2024 (Winter Fine Art, Antiques & Jewelry Day 1) Lot 412 2001 Multi Flora urn, 9 1/2" high with thick folded rim, pink florals against ruby-violet background, signed and in excellent condition.4 market-dependent values
+Case Antiques – Jan 27, 2024 (Winter Fine Art, Antiques & Jewelry Day 1) Lot 412 2001 Multi Flora urn, 9 1/2" high with thick folded rim, pink florals against ruby-violet background, signed and in excellent condition.4 a value that must be established from current, topic-matched sales

-Use these market evidence to bracket your expectations: petite but co-signed engravings can outperform larger vases when workmanship is rare, while full-size Multi Flora urns in strong palettes trend in the mid-market-dependent valuess to high-market-dependent valuess depending on provenance and condition.
+Use these market evidence to bracket your expectations: petite but co-signed engravings can outperform larger vases when workmanship is rare, while full-size Multi Flora urns in strong palettes trend in the mid-a value that must be established from current, topic-matched saless to high-a value that must be established from current, topic-matched saless depending on provenance and condition.
 Mentioning lot numbers and sale dates in your appraisal paperwork tells insurers (or potential buyers) exactly where your numbers come from.

 Charles Lotton art glass value reference with signature, form, color, surface, size, edition details, provenance notes, photos, and condition

-Taylor & Harris, Lot 414 (Jan 12, 2025) – Iridescent white ground with applied blue decoration, hammered at market-dependent values.
+Taylor & Harris, Lot 414 (Jan 12, 2025) – Iridescent white ground with applied blue decoration, hammered at a value that must be established from current, topic-matched sales.

 Regional houses such as Taylor & Harris (lot 414, January 2025) continue to draw solid bidding for earlier 1980-dated vases with applied blue decoration, even when heights are under 9 inches and shipping is quoted separately.
 Logging those sales in your appraisal file helps prove liquidity outside headline auctions.